noahzeldin/dissertation/reception_analysis.md

          title = "Tokens per Article (Post-Processing)",
          subtitle = "Scaled for readability.
 Several outliers excluded.
 Box width corresponds to number of articles.", caption = "Red and yellow points denote respecitively the mean and median tokens per article for each \n piece.
-NB: The positions of the scatter points do not correspond to political orientation.") +
+NB: The positions of the scatter points do not correspond to political orientation.") + geom_text(aes(label = ..count..,
-    # below = text for number of articles in each category
-    # # doesn't line up with variable box width
-    # FIX BELOW - OBSERVATION COUNTS
-    geom_text(aes(label = ..count..,
                   y= ..prop..)
               , stat= "count",